 Certainly, the ACA presents small businesses with many challenges.
 To find the right answers, you need to have a thorough understanding of where you have opportunities to use the ACA’s provisions to your advantage.
 If you would like to learn more, please see our Group Insurance Frequently Asked Questions section.

 The ACA has had a significant impact on how employers go about getting insurance for their companies.
 Group health insurance premiums and deductibles are continuing to rise, which only makes obtaining coverage for your employees more difficult to manage.
 To control costs over the long term, many small business owners are turning to defined-contribution health plans to manage the rising cost of health insurance.
-To determine whether a Defined-Contribution plan is right for your organization, please see our Defined-Contribution guide, or if you would like to simply learn more, please see our Defined-Contribution Frequently Asked Questions section.
+To determine whether a Defined-Contribution plan is right for your organization, please see our Small Business Defined-Contribution guide, or if you would like to simply learn more, please see our Defined-Contribution Frequently Asked Questions section.

 We can help you find an affordable insurance plan that meets the needs of you and your employees.
 Contact us today!